kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 If the eviction is no longer needed, the requester should remove itself from the `.spec.requesters` of the EvictionRequest.
-If the requester's list is empty, the eviction request will be canceled and the eviction request controller will set a Complete condition to .status.conditions.
+If the requester's list is empty, the eviction request will be canceled and the eviction request controller will set a `Complete` condition to `.status.conditions`.
 In case the interceptor has set `.status.evictionRequestCancellationPolicy` to `Forbid`, the eviction process cannot be cancelled, and the eviction request controller will wait for the interceptor to finish.

 It can observe the `Complete` condition ([EvictionRequest Completion and Deletion](#evictionrequest-completion-and-deletion)) to decide if the EvictionRequest should be deleted/garbage collected.

+Eviction requesters are expected to user Server-Side apply to prevent conflicts and manage ownership of their own `Requester` struct in the `.spec.requesters` list.
+The EvictionRequest resource should also be reconciled to indicate eviction intent.

 ### Interceptor